Maintain your independence with NMC Health Home Care

 Patient Rights and Responsibilities

 As a patient of NMC Health Home Care, you will be given a full statement of the rights to which you are entitled.
-A printable version is available by clicking Patient Rights button at the top of this page.
+You can download a printable version by visiting the link below.

 Audio Version of NMC Health’s Patient Rights and Responsibilities

 You have a right to:

 - Receive the name, business address and phone number for the agency Administrator in order to lodge complaints.